Search and Relevance

 As a company one of our values is to "Make complex things simple".
 A lot of this comes down to removing all the obstacles that get in the way of enabling our highly creative customers to build great designs that help communicate their thoughts.
 We believe our data-driven autocorrection system for Canva's search helps move the needle in that direction.

-Building autocorrect for Canva is the effort resulting from the culmination of engineers and data scientists including Glen Pink, Will Radford, Paul Tune and myself.
+Building autocorrect for Canva is the effort resulting from the culmination of engineers and data scientists including Glen Pink(opens in a new tab or window), Will Radford(opens in a new tab or window), Paul Tune(opens in a new tab or window) and myself(opens in a new tab or window).